 Alexandra resonates deeply with her ancestral connections and retains the simplistic beauty of the everyday interactions with the people and environments that surround her.
 Noting each experience and allowing it to take shape and form in her creativity and craftsmanship.

-From origin to final firing each piece is thoughtfully and carefully crafted by skilled artisans.
+From origin to final firing each piece is thoughtfully and carefully crafted.